Genivia/ugrep/README.md

                   Display version information and exit.

            -v, --invert-match
                   Selected lines are those not matching any of the specified  pat- terns.

            -W, --with-hex
                   Output  binary  matches  in  hexadecimal,  leaving  text matches alone.
 This option is equivalent to the --binary-files=with-hex option.

            -w, --word-regexp
-                  The PATTERN or -e PATTERN is searched for as a word (as if  sur- rounded  by \< and \>).
-If PATTERN or -e PATTERN is also speci- fied, then this option does not apply to -f FILE patterns.
+                  The  PATTERN  is  searched for as a word (as if surrounded by \< and \>).
+If a PATTERN is specified (or -e PATTERN  or  -N  PAT- TERN), then this option does not apply to -f FILE patterns.

            -X, --hex
                   Output matches in hexadecimal.
 This option is equivalent to the --binary-files=hex option.

            -x, --line-regexp
-                  Only  input lines selected against the entire PATTERN or -e PAT- TERN is considered to be matching lines (as if surrounded  by  ^ and  $).
-If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.
+                  Only input lines selected against the entire PATTERN is  consid- ered  to  be matching lines (as if surrounded by ^ and $).
+If a PATTERN is specified (or -e PATTERN or -N  PATTERN),  then  this option does not apply to -f FILE patterns.

            --xml  Output  file  matches  in XML.
-When option -H, -n, -k,  or  -b  is used  additional  XML  attributes  are  output.
-See also option --format.
+When option -H, -n, -k, or -b is used additional values are output.
+See also the --format and -u options.

            -Y, --empty
-                  Permits empty matches, such as `^\h*$'  to  match  blank  lines.
-                  Empty matches are disabled by default.
-Note that empty-matching patterns, such as x? and x*, match all input with -Y,  not  only lines with `x'.
+                  Permits  empty matches.
+By default, empty matches are disabled, unless a pattern starts with `^' and ends with `$'.
+Note  that -Y  when specified with an empty-matching pattern such as x? and x*, match all input, not only lines with a `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are  output  with  the  `-' separator as context of the matching lines.
 See also the -A, -B, and -C options.

            -Z, --null
                   Prints a zero-byte after the file name.

            -z, --decompress
                   Decompress files to search, when compressed.
-Archives (.cpio, .pax, .tar, .zip) and  compressed  archives  (e.g.  .taz,  .tgz, .tpz,  .tbz, .tbz2, .tb2, .tz2, .tlz, and .txz) are searched and matching pathnames of files in archives are  output  in  braces.
-                  If  -g,  -O,  -M,  or -t is specified, searches files within ar- chives whose name matches globs, matches file  name  extensions, matches  file  signature  magic  bytes,  or  matches file types, respectively.
-Option --label=.ext associates suffix `ext'  with standard  input.
-Supported compression formats: gzip (default, optional  suffix  .gz),  compress  (requires  suffix  .Z),   zip (requires  suffix  .zip  or  .ZIP),  bzip2 (requires suffix .bz, .bz2, or .bzip2), lzma (requires suffix .lzma), and xz (requires suffix .xz).
+Archives  (.cpio, .jar,  .pax,  .tar,  .zip)  and  compressed archives (e.g. .taz, .tgz, .tpz,  .tbz,  .tbz2,  .tb2,  .tz2,  .tlz,  and  .txz)  are searched  and matching pathnames of files in archives are output in braces.
+If -g, -O, -M, or -t is  specified,  searches  files within  archives  whose  name  matches  globs, matches file name extensions, matches file signature magic bytes, or matches  file types, respectively.
+Supported compression formats: gzip (.gz), compress (.Z), zip, bzip2 (requires suffix  .bz,  .bz2,  .bzip2, .tbz,  .tbz2,  .tb2,  .tz2), lzma and xz (requires suffix .lzma, .tlz, .xz, .txz).

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam- ine the working directory.

            If no FILE arguments are specified and one of the options -g,  -O,  -M, -t, --include, --include-dir, --exclude, or --exclude-dir is specified, recursive searches are performed as if -r was specified.

            A `--' signals the end of options; the rest of the parameters are  FILE arguments, allowing filenames to begin with a `-' character.

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
 Pattern `\n'  matches a  newline character.
-Multiple lines may be matched with patterns  that match newlines, unless one or more of the context options -A, -B, -C or -y is used, or option -v.
+Multiple lines may be matched with patterns that match newlines, unless one or more of the context options -A,  -B,  -C, or -y is used, or option -v is used.

     EXIT STATUS
            The ugrep utility exits with one of the following values: